-Season Lengths: All season lengths specified below are the maximum allowed.
+Season Lengths: All season lengths specified below are the maximum number of days allowed.

-Season Segments: All season segments specified below are the maximum allowed.
+Season Segments: All season segments specified below are the maximum number of segments allowed.

 Zones: Unless otherwise specified, States may select hunting seasons by zone.
-Zones for duck seasons (and associated youth and veterans-active military waterfowl hunting days, moorhens and gallinules seasons, and snipe seasons) and dove seasons may be selected only in years we declare such changes can be made (i.e., open seasons for zones and splits) and according to federally established guidelines for dove zones and split seasons.
+Zones for duck seasons (and associated youth and veterans-active military waterfowl hunting days, gallinule seasons, and snipe seasons) and dove seasons may be selected only in years we declare such changes can be made (i.e., open seasons for zones and splits) and according to federally established guidelines for duck and dove zones and split seasons.
 Areas open to hunting must be described, delineated, and designated as such in each State's hunting regulations and published in the Federal Register as a Federal migratory bird hunting frameworks final rule.